propelorm/Propel2/documentation/documentation/04-relationships.markdown

 ## One-to-One Relationships ##

 Propel supports the special case of one-to-one relationships.
 These relationships are defined when the primary key is also a foreign key.
-For example :
+For example:

 ```xml
 <table name="bookstore_employee" description="Employees of a bookstore">